metheis/metheis.github.io/_posts/2023-11-27-rewriting-site.md

 ## Hi There!

 I decided to change up my site!
+Thus far, I have the Jekyll framework up and running, customized to my liking through the Chirpy theme.
+I have also filled in the About page (left sidebar!), and will soon port over former blog posts (https://marks.page/blog) to this site!

 Much more to come.